BerndMuller/JAnki/README.md

 The class ``de.pdbm.janki.core.Vehicle`` is JAnki's public API and should be your starting point.

+If you want to start without programming first, give ``de.pdbm.janki.cli.Main`` a try.
+This class can be run with shell script ``run-cli.sh``.

 ### Prerequisites

 JAnki uses TinyB <https://github.com/intel-iot-devkit/tinyb> which you have to install.